abiteofdata/K4-Groups/README.md

 ```

 ## Orders of Subgroups
 It is also important to find the exact orders of subgroups present in a group, as seen in many of the proofs of Section 3.
-See the following.
+To do this, we use

 ```
 Set(ConjugacyClassesSubgroups(G), x->Size(Representative(x)));